 - Shallot.
 Red onions are acceptable as a substitute.
 Use less because it has a more robust flavor than the shallots.

 - Sugar.
 I used white granulated sugar for this recipe.
-But the dish can easily be made into healthy recipes by substituting sugar with monk fruit sugar or a natural sweetener.
+But the dish can easily be made into healthy recipes by substituting sugar with monk fruit sugar or any natural sweetener.
 You may need a little extra to get just the right amount of sweetness needed for your salad.

 - Salt.
 Use sea salt if possible.
 If not, use a little fish sauce and play with the flavors until content.